abhi5455/Network_Lab/README.md

 # Network Lab Programs

-This repository contains programs and scripts developed for the **Network Lab** KTU 6th Semester CSE**.
+This repository contains programs and scripts developed for the **Network Lab** KTU 6th Semester CSE.

 - **Distance Vector Routing (DVR) Protocol**
   Implementation of the DVR algorithm to compute shortest paths in a network.